 Influencing the Decision vs Paying the Bill

 Outside the immediate environment of the point of care and the point of dispensing, there are other parties who have an influence on what gets prescribed and when.
 The pharmaceutical manufacturers have a relationship with patients through direct-to-consumer advertising, and a very strong relationship with prescribers.
 They are there from the time they go to med school until they hang up their stethoscope, helping provide them with information about the clinical wherewithal of their products.
-They also have a relationship with the PBMs.
-They work with PBMs to get their products on formularies, and to pay rebates.
+They also have a relationship with the pharmacy benefit managers (PBMs).
+They work with PBMs to get their products on formularies and to pay rebates.
 Some of that rebate revenue stream is part of the PBM’s revenue model and some of it eventually makes its way to the payer.
 They also have a relationship with the pharmacy, particularly when those pharmacies are specialty pharmacies, through procurement discounts.
 They’re heavily influencing their position in the marketplace and how they can increase their market share.

 PBMs interact with the immediate circle through the point of dispensing.
-They have a claim payment system, and that claim payment system really decides what gets paid or doesn’t, based on formulary, clinical rules.
+They have a claim payment system, and that claim payment system really decides what gets paid or doesn’t, based on formulary and clinical rules.
 You can see that the payer is not represented in that immediate point of care, point of dispensing, nor in that collateral circle where we have the manufacturer and the PBM.
 How does a payer get into a position to influence what’s going on?

 Shifting the Balance for Clinical & Economic Value